 More Panes, Less Pain

 Energy efficiency is improved in windows with more panes of glass in them.
-Double-pane windows are an attractive choice for homeowners looking to increase energy efficiency with replacement windows.
+Double-pane windows are a attractive choice for homeowners looking for more energy efficiency with replacement windows.

 More Than Just Tinting